Alonso-del-Arte/chess/doc/Terminology.md

 ## P

+* **Passed pawn** &mdash; A pawn that can't be stopped from promotion by any opposing pawns.
+If such a pawn can be captured by a higher-ranking piece, that pawn is still considered a passed pawn.
+* **Patzer** &mdash; A chess player who does not progress beyond the beginner level after playing many games.
 * **Pawn** &mdash; The lowest ranking pieces, each player gets eight of them.
 Pawns are notated by their position, without the letter P.
 * **Piece** &mdash; A token that is moved on a chess board.
 Sometimes this term